sandeeplearner/SBXcodeDownloader/README.md

 1. Login to your developer account
 1. Select the developer tool you wish to download

-Thats it, now grab a cup of coffe and relax, while Downloader ensures safe downloading.
+Thats it, now grab a cup of coffee and relax, while Downloader ensures safe downloading.

 # Requirement
 Make sure you have `wget` installed in your mac.
 If you dont have `wget` simply run `brew install wget` to install it.
 If you still face issue with instlling `wget` follow [tutorial](https://www.fossmint.com/install-and-use-wget-on-mac/)